CMSgov/bluebutton-site-static/developers.md

 **Step 2:** Generate a sample token

-To test out the Blue Button API, you must first generate a sample token that represents a Beneficiary granting consent.
+To test out the Blue Button API, you must first generate a sample token that represents a beneficiary granting consent.

 You can generate an access token for synthetic Patient 20140000008325 and sample Application TestApp by following these steps: